Cinema of Iraq: History

 While Iraq's first film projection took place in 1909, cinema was not truly regarded as a cultural activity or pastime until the 1920s.
 The first cinemas, like the famous al-Zawra'a Cinema on Baghdad's bustling thoroughfare al-Rasheed Street, played mostly American silent films for British citizens.

 In the 1940s under the rule of King Faisal II of Iraq, a real Iraqi cinema began.
 Supported by British and French financiers, movie production companies established themselves in Baghdad.
 The Baghdad Studio was established in 1948, but soon came apart when tensions between the Arab and Jewish founders flared up.
 For the most part, the product was purely commercial, fluffy romances with plenty of singing and dancing often set in small villages.
 The World of Arts (Dunyat Alfann) studio, which was founded by actors, reached for more serious fare.
 In 1955, they produced Haidar Al-Omar's Fitna wa Hassan, an Iraqi retelling of Romeo and Juliet, that received international attention.
 But for the most part, the strong-fist rule of the state discouraged any socially relevant films.

-Iraqi cinema marked a turning point of major work in 1957 with the release of Kameran Hosni's film Saïd Effendi, for its elements of social realism with a narrative captured by the realities of life between family and communal harmony.

 In 1959 when King Faisel II's government was overthrown, the Cinema and Theater General organization came into existence with the purpose of promoting the political goals of the new regime both in documentaries and features.
 Typical were documentaries like the 1969 Al Maghishi Project, which showcased the government's irrigation campaigns and the 1967 A Wedding in Heaven, which celebrates the air force and their weapons system.